-For interested buyers, don’t hesitate to ask at this link for a “First in first serve” acquisition of the framed original or number 1 of 15 limited edition acrylic enhanced reproductions.
+Interested buyers, ask at this link for acquisition of the framed original or number 1 of 15 limited edition acrylic enhanced reproductions.
 Dolphins multimedia painting

 I created the foundations of this painting in 1994 within a frivolous state of mind and multiple mediums.
 I had no direction while splashing the paint on gesso primed hardboard … other than, create something colorful.
 The vision was home decor with a twist of multimedia frivolity.
 Dolphins multimedia painting

 Through a period of disillusionment (1996 to 2014), the painting journeyed into storage.
 I resurrected the artwork from the domain of spiders, dust, and cats footprints in 2014.
 My gratitude goes out to the Dench’s of Snells Beach for the storage space.

 The Dolphins, music, and childlikeness

 Before the indignity of storage, I added pencil illustrated dolphins and triangle blocks.

 During production creation’s wonders awed me and I contemplated, “Why do adults forget how to play with abandon … except maybe under intoxication?”
 This thought occurred, “Is it possible, an adult’s freedom to play and sing is hidden behind irrational fear, not wanting to be shamed”?

 While I was considering how to make this painting work, these thoughts became something to meditate on.
 Imagine if you could play, create and live without shame with childlike abandon!
 From that idea, I added blobs and splashes of acrylic color to simulate water splashes interspersed with music notes.
 It was, “let me break the rules and just slash around to see what would visually form.